Rough Sleeper Helpline (020 8404 1481) Outreach@spearlondon.org

 There are many things you could offer to a rough sleeper, a few examples are listed below

-- Carry a spare pair of gloves to hand out to any rough sleepers
+- Carry a spare pair of gloves, socks or underpants to hand out to any rough sleepers

-- Have available sugary foods such as chocolate or cereal bars; as this keeps energy levels up
+- Have available sugary foods such as chocolate or cereal bars as this helps keep energy levels up.

 - Be sure to refer the Rough Sleeper to SPEAR, by using the Rough Sleeper Outreach